dinglinfang/suedTirolOpenDataOBDA/README.md

 #### Install Ontop Endpoint

-  Deploy the Ontop SPARQL endpoint using the files in the [obda](obda) directory.
+  Deploy the Ontop SPARQL endpoint using the files in the [ontop](ontop) directory.

 1. Download and unzip the Ontop CLI bundle [ontop-cli-4.0.3.zip](https://sourceforge.net/projects/ontop4obda/files/ontop-4.0.3/)